-Application for 1915(c) HCBS Waiver: Draft DC.003.05.01 - Jan 01, 2023 Page 166 of 221 Appendix G: Participant Safeguards Appendix G-2: Safeguards Concerning Restraints and Restrictive 3) Interventions (2 of b.
-Use of Restrictive Interventions.
-(Select one): The state does not permit or prohibits the use of restrictive interventions Specify the state agency (or agencies) responsible for detecting the unauthorized use of restr how this oversight is conducted and its frequency: ictive interventions and DC Health's Health Regulatory Licensing Agency (HRLA) is responsible for the monitoring restraints and/or seclusion on an annual basis, at a minimum. g of unauthorized use of The use of restrictive interventions is permitted during the course of the delivery of wait Items G-2-b-i and G-2-b-ii. iver services Complete i.
+Application fo r 1915(c) HCBS Waiver: Draft DC.003.05.02 - Jan 01, 2024 Page 167 of 222 Annondiy ( : Participant Safeguards ppendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (2 of 3) ppendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (2 of b.
+Use of R estrictive Interventions.
+(Select one): The state does not permit or prohibits the use of restrictive interventions cify the state agency (or agencies) responsible for detecting the unauthorized use of restrictive interventions and this oversight is conducted and its frequency: Health's Health Regulatory Licensing Agency (HRLA) is responsible for the monitoring of unauthorized use of traints and/or seclusion on an annual basis, at a minimum. use of restrictive interventions is permitted during the course of the delivery of waiver services Complete as G-2-b-i and G-2-b-ii. i.
 Safeguards Concerning the Use of Restrictive Interventions.
-Specify the safeguar effect concerning the use of interventions that restrict participant movement, particip individuals, locations or activities, restrict participant rights or employ aversive meth restraints or seclusion) to modify behavior.
-State laws, regulations, and policies refer are available to CMS upon request through the Medicaid agency or the operating age oant access to other nods (not including renced in the specification ii.
+Specify the safeguards that the state has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency. ii.
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for overseeing the use of restrictive interventions and how this oversight is conducted and • Appendix G: Participant Safeguards Appendix G-2: Safeguards Concerning Restraints and Restrictive 3) Interventions (3 of c.
+Specify the state agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: Annandiy ( : Participant Safeguards ppendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (3 of 3) ppendix 6-2.
+Safeguards Concerning Restraints and Restrictive Interventions (3 of eclusion.
+(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to c.
 Use of Seclusion.
-(Select one): (This section will be blank for waivers submitted before Appendix WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with restraints.)
+(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on restraints.)